Ritviks21/Ritviks21/README.md

 I'm a developer from India 🇮🇳 with a passion for building intelligent systems that tackle unique challenges.
 My expertise covers both the perceptive and generative sides of artificial intelligence.

-In *Computer Vision, I build end-to-end pipelines using **PyTorch* and *YOLOv8, with a focus on solving real-world problems through techniques like **synthetic dataset engineering.
-In parallel, I specialize in **Generative AI, where I design autonomous agents with complex reasoning loops using **advanced prompt engineering* and *function calling.
-I also build **full-stack web applications*, creating intuitive and visually compelling user experiences with modern front-end technologies.
+In Computer Vision, I build end-to-end pipelines using PyTorch and YOLOv8, with a focus on solving real-world problems through techniques like synthetic dataset engineering.
+In parallel, I specialize in Generative AI, where I design autonomous agents with complex reasoning loops using advanced prompt engineering and function calling.
+I also build full-stack web applications, creating intuitive and visually compelling user experiences with modern front-end technologies.

 My goal is to merge these fields to create robust, intelligent, and visually compelling applications.